United States Refugee Admissions Program: Healthcare

 In addition to employment assistance, USRAP is also responsible for the health, both mental and physical, of refugees entering the United States.
-According to our bylaws, refugee resettlement agencies are "... authorized to fund social services projects designed to provide, where specific needs have been shown and recognized by the Director, health (including mental health) services, social services, educational and other services."
+According to our bylaws, refugee resettlement agencies are".

 This responsibility becomes a problem when a high percentage of entering refugees have health issues.
-As the literature points out, this is a growing reality for the United States, "The number of refugees with chronic untreated medical and mental health conditions continues to grow.
+As the literature points out, this is a growing reality for the United States: "The number of refugees with chronic untreated medical and mental health conditions continues to grow.
 Needy refugees who do not qualify for Medicaid are limited to up to eight months of Refugee Medical Assistance (RMA)."
-There are reasons for why so many refugees suffer from poor mental and physical health:
+There are reasons why so many refugees suffer from poor mental and physical health:

 Because the United States has admitted an increased number of refugees who have spent many years living in difficult conditions, such as refugee camps, a larger proportion of recently arrived refugees have health and other issues that make it difficult for them to work and achieve self-sufficiency.
-Because of these changes in refugee populations, [resettlement programs] faced difficulties in estimating the costs of serving newly arrived refugees, which, in turn, has affected the agency's unobligated balances.

-As one article posited, this rise in mental illness among refugees calls for better training for psychologists in working with diverse populations: "The diversity of the refugee population in the United States requires practicing psychologists to respond by adapting clinical services to meet their mental health needs."
-Hopefully with better training, psychologists of refugees will be able to better address their specific health needs.
+As one article posited, this rise in mental illness among refugees calls for better training for psychologists in working with diverse populations: hopefully, with better training, psychologists of refugees will be able to better address their specific health needs.
 USRAP has an obligation to improve health services for the incoming refugee population.